pederbl/apollo-couchbase/README.md

 npm run generate-resource products
 ```

+The new resource files are located at /src/graphql/resources/`<resourceNameInPlural>`.
+With directories for the resolvers and a schema file called schema.graphql.

-#### Edit the ./src/graphql/resources/`<resourceNameInPlural>`/schema.graphql file.
-Fill in the properties you want to expose on the resource.
+#### Edit the resource schema file
+Specify the properties you want to expose on the resource.

 E.g.
 ```graphql
 type ProductContent {